leflamm/afpre/README.md

 [![Build Status](https://travis-ci.org/leflamm/afpre.svg?branch=master)](https://travis-ci.org/leflamm/afpre) [![GitHub release](https://img.shields.io/github/release/leflamm/afpre.svg)](https://github.com/leflamm/afpre/releases/latest)

-Simple script to access the AWS Federation Proxy (AFP).
+Simple script to access the [AWS Federation Proxy (AFP)](https://docs.aws.amazon.com/amp/latest/userguide/install-option-connector.html) or [AWS Security Token Service (STS)](https://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html).
 Its main use case is starting a new shell where your temporary AWS credentials have been exported into the environment.

 Inspired by https://github.com/ImmobilienScout24/afp-cli

+# Flavours

+## AWS Federation Proxy (AFP)

+When used with an AFP server, performs basic auth towards the configured host, obtains and extracts temporary credentials.

+## AWS Security Token Service

+When used with the AWS STS, performs `aws sts assume-role` call with configured role and account, obtains and extracts temporary credentials.

+# Features

 ## No Expired Tokens
 The started `bash` will notice when the AWS tokens are about to expire.
 It will then renew the necessary tokens itself.
 No need to log out and in again.